trevorhauter/gitportal.nvim/CONTRIBUTING.md

 ## Pull requests (PRs)
 1. Update the `README.md` with any additions or changes to existing functionality.
-1. Add new test coverage where possible
+1. Add new test coverage where possible.
-1. If you are unsure how to add test coverage, or are having any trouble at all, contact @trevorhauter
+1. If you are unsure how to add test coverage, or are having any trouble at all, contact @trevorhauter.